Cod-e-Codes/test-repo/README.md

 ## Beta Release

 `marchat` is currently in a pre-release phase with version `v0.1.0-beta.2`.
-This is the second public beta release, featuring prebuilt binaries for Linux, Windows, and macOS (amd64 only).
+This is the second public beta release, featuring prebuilt binaries for Linux, Windows, and macOS.
 The release includes both `marchat-server` and `marchat-client` executables, allowing you to test the application without building from source.
 This release includes clipboard support and bug fixes from `v0.1.0-beta.1`.

 > [!IMPORTANT]
 > This is a beta release intended for early testing and feedback.
 While stable for general use, some features may change or be refined before the first stable release.
 Please share your feedback in [GitHub Discussions](https://github.com/Cod-e-Codes/marchat/discussions), or report bugs on the [GitHub Issues page](https://github.com/Cod-e-Codes/marchat/issues).